Best practices: Cluster policies

 Solution

 1. Establish a review process for granting access to larger or more flexible policies.
-The review process should have an intake form that collects information that supports the need for larger or more flexible cluster configurations.
+The review process should have an intake form that collects information that supports the need for larger or more flexible compute configurations.
 The platform ownership team should evaluate this information to decide how to support the workload requirements.
 The following diagram illustrates an example approval process using T-shirt sizing:

 Policies sizing process